Rohan-San/DAA-lab-sem-4/README.md

 # DAA-lab-sem-4
-A repo to maintain the code written during the ALgorithms Laboratory
+A repo to maintain the code written during the Algorithms Laboratory